Explorations in Faith

 Terryl Givens is Maxwell Senior Research Fellow at BYU.
 His books include studies in theology, biography and intellectual history.
 The New York Times has called his scholarship “provocative reading,” and he has been a commentator on PBS, CNN and NPR.

-Associate editor at Wayfare; mom of three; scholar of early modern religious history, and happiest with a mug of hot chocolate and cozy conversation.
+Assistant professor of humanities, associate editor at Wayfare; mom of three; and happiest with a mug of hot chocolate and cozy conversation.

 Deputy Editor at Wayfare.
 Loves mothering, road-tripping, and dancing with chaos.
 Always in pursuit of more hours in the day, always up for a chat about the secret of life.